 The Group's Whistle Blowing Policies and Procedures ("WPP") promotes an environment of integrity and ethical behaviour within the Group.
-The WPP provides an avenue for employees or any external party to report any breach or suspected breach of any law or regulation, including business principles and the Group's policies and guidelines, in a safe and confidential manner.
+The WPP provides an avenue for employees or external party to report any breach or suspected breach of law or regulation, including business principles and the Group's policies and guidelines, in a safe and confidential manner.

 A Senior Independent Non-Executive Director ("INED") is identified by the Board as one to whom all whistle blowing reports may be conveyed.
-The INED may delegate the responsibility for implementing the Whistle Blowing procedures to a guardian/custodian of the Whistle Blowing procedure within the Group.
-The guardian's role is to appoint fair and independent (internal or external) investigative officers of the Group to be identified who will initiate an investigation into the complaint and report to the INED to decide on the appropriate course of action.
-If the INED deemed the complaint material or otherwise appropriate for the attention of the Board, it shall be so brought up at the following Board meeting.
-The Policy also includes provisions of confidentiality to safeguard the identity of the Whistle Blower.
+The INED may delegate the responsibility for implementing the Whistle Blowing procedures to a guardian/custodian of the Whistle Blowing procedures within the Group.
+The guardian's role is to appoint fair and independent (internal or external) investigative officers who will initiate an investigation into the complaint and report to the INED for the appropriate course of action.
+If the INED deemed the complaint to be material or otherwise appropriate for the attention of the Board, it shall be brought up at the following Board meeting.
+The Policy also includes provisions of confidentiality to safeguard the identity of the whistle blower.

-The Group upholds sustainability practices in creating long-term business value and will strive to continue to monitor the sustainability performance of its business.
+The Group upholds sustainability practices in creating long-term business value and will strive to continue monitoring the sustainability of its business performance.
 The Board will also consider the need to implement other sustainability practices as appropriate to further create long-term economic, environmental and social value with regard to its business.